 When you're deciding whether to customize the error handling in your flow, consider how a failed flow behaves by default.

 Here's what happens by default.

-Available in: Essentials, Professional, Enterprise, Performance, Unlimited, and Developer Editions the flow.
-Please contact your system administrator for more information.
+Available in: Essentials, Professional, Enterprise, Performance, Unlimited, and Developer Editions

 • This error message displays to the running user-the user who was running the flow.